 - Informed: People Managers

-Review cadence by type
+Review cadence by type:

-- Critical policies: monthly/quarterly (Anti-Harassment, Safety, Security)
+- Critical policies: monthly or quarterly (Anti-Harassment, Safety, Security)

-- General policies: quarterly/semi-annual (PTO, Remote Work)
+- General policies: quarterly or semi-annual (PTO, Remote Work)

 - Evergreen FAQs: semi-annual (W-4, paystubs, 401(k) access)